alinelopess/jenkins-docker-ruby/README.md

 ## How to run the project

-ruby (version 2.5 or higher),
+ruby (version 2.5 or higher) and chromedriver/geckodriver
-chromedriver/geckodriver,
-docker

 ### Install Bundler